MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/quickstart-create-server-python-sdk.md

 4. Scaling Operations
 5. Backup and Restore

-Previously this library was under 'azure-mgmt-rdbms'.
-A new version of this library is added which is under 'azure-mgmt-postgresqlflexibleservers' library, the old way of using this from rdbms is depracated in this new version.
-To use this library you have to change the import statement.
+Previously this was a module called 'postgresql_flexibleservers' in the library 'azure-mgmt-rdbms'.
+A new version of this library is added which is 'azure-mgmt-postgresqlflexibleservers' library, the old way of using this module from rdbms is deprecated and you can now use in this new version of this library.
+If you have used this library before, all you need to do now is change the import statement and use this library.
 ## [Previous import statement ]
 ```python
 from azure.mgmt.rdbms.postgresql_flexibleservers import PostgreSQLManagementClient